 My creative resistance to address environmental issues collided with unjust systems and caused disruption.
 I encountered obstacles, systematic barriers and learned to reflect and respond to these problems mindfully.
-My artistic research and lived experiences helped my own understanding of relational aesthetics, eco-social art practice ,urban politics, power dynamics, social structures and lateral thinking to identify the challenges ,relevant methods and socio-material practises.
+My artistic research with lived experiences helped my own understanding of relational aesthetics, eco-social art practice ,urban politics, power dynamics, social structures.

 My blogging evolved slowly as a means to collate my process based eco-social art practice.

 Here, I share curatorial essays , stories , eco-sophies , ideas and things that are happening behind the scenes.